Psilocybin and the brain

 Effect of psilocin

 The cerebellum shows that movements can be experienced more fluidly and breathing more consciously.
-The subjective experience of time also changes, as the internal clock is affected.
+The subjective experience of time also changes because the internal clock is influenced.

 Side effects

-By linking to sensory and frontal networks, the cerebellum enhances bodily harmony during a trip.
-Dance, breathing or meditation feel extra connected and meaningful as a result.
+By connecting with sensory and frontal networks, the cerebellum enhances bodily harmony during a trip.
+This makes dance, breathing, or meditation feel extra connected and meaningful.

 Brainstem and raphe